rackiel/vibe-app/Downloads/freelance/vibe/vibeapp/README.md

 - **Dynamic Lighting and Color Coding**: Uses lighting effects and color schemes for enhanced understanding
 - **Accessibility Profiles**: Customizable settings for different user needs

+## GitHub Actions

+This repository uses GitHub Actions to automatically build APK files for Android.
+The workflow is configured to:

+- Build both Debug and Release APK files
+- Run tests automatically
+- Upload APK files as downloadable artifacts
+- Create GitHub releases for the main branch

+To download the latest APK:
+1. Go to the "Actions" tab in this repository
+2. Find the latest successful workflow run
+3. Download the APK from the "Artifacts" section

 ## Getting Started

 ### Prerequisites